Baku Safety Guide

 LGBTQ+ Travelers

-Same-sex relations legal since 2000, but no anti-discrimination protections.
+Same-sex activity legal since 2000, yet no anti-discrimination statute.

 Travel Insurance